stevana/stateful-pbt-with-fakes/README.md

 ## Analysis

-By now I hope that I’ve managed to convince you that most property-based testing libraries do not implement what used to be the state-of-the-art fifteen years ago.
+By now I hope that I've managed to convince you that most property-based testing libraries do not implement what used to be the state-of-the-art fifteen years ago.

 Many libraries lack stateful testing via state machines and most lack parallel testing support.
 Often users of the libraries have opened tickets asking for these features, but the tickets have stayed open for years without any progress.
-Furthermore it’s not clear to me whether all libraries that support stateful testing can be generalised to parallel testing without a substantial redesign of their APIs.
-I don’t think there’s a single example of a library to which parallel testing was added later, rather than designed for from the start.
+Furthermore it's not clear to me whether all libraries that support stateful testing can be generalised to parallel testing without a substantial redesign of their APIs.
+I don't think there's a single example of a library to which parallel testing was added later, rather than designed for from the start.

 ### Why are property-based testing libraries in such a sad state?

-Here are three reasons I’ve heard from John:
+Here are three reasons I've heard from John:

 1. The stateful and parallel testing featurs are not as useful as testing pure functions.
-This is what John told me when I asked him why these features haven’t taken off in the context of Haskell (BobKonf 2017);
+This is what John told me when I asked him why these features haven't taken off in the context of Haskell (BobKonf 2017);

 2. The state machine models that one needs to write for the stateful and parallel testing require a different way of thinking compared to normal testing.
-One can’t merely give these tools to new users without also giving them proper training, John said in an [interview](https://youtu.be/x4BNj7mVTkw?t=898);
+One can't merely give these tools to new users without also giving them proper training, John said in an [interview](https://youtu.be/x4BNj7mVTkw?t=898);

-3. Open source didn’t work, a closed source product and associated services [helps](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=5ae25681ff881430797268c5787d7d9ee6cf542c)
+3. Open source didn't work, a closed source product and associated services [helps](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=5ae25681ff881430797268c5787d7d9ee6cf542c)
     adoption:

-    > “Thomas Arts and I have founded a start-up, Quviq AB, to develop
+    > "Thomas Arts and I have founded a start-up, Quviq AB, to develop
     > and market Quviq QuickCheck.
 Interestingly, this is the second
     > implementation of QuickCheck for Erlang.
 The first was presented
     > at the Erlang User Conference in 2003, and made available on the